Colleen Lye

 Biography:

 Colleen Lye (Ph.D., Columbia) is Associate Professor of English at UC Berkeley, where she teaches courses on marxism and critical theory, Asian American Studies, and 20th and 21st century literature.
 She is affiliated with the Designated Emphasis in Critical Theory and the Department of Rhetoric.
-She is a founding member of the Marxist Institute for Research (MIR).
-Lye is a member of the editorial boards of RepresentationsInter-Asia Cultural Studies and Postmodern Culture.
+She is Chair of the Asian American Research Center (AARC), and a founding and executive committee member of the UC systemwide Marxist Institute for Research (MIR).
+Lye currently serves on the editorial boards of RepresentationsInter-Asia Cultural Studies and Postmodern Culture.
 Besides these venues, her writing has appeared in Modern Languages Quarterly, PMLA, South Atlantic Quarterly, American Literature, American Literary History, Interventions, Novel, Positions, The Journal of Asian American Studies, Public Books and Commune.

-Lye is writing a book on reconstruction of Asian American literary and theoretical contributions to marxism in the United States since the 1960s, with an emphasis on Asian American perspectives into questions of racial capitalism and social reproduction.
+Lye is writing a book on Asian American literary and theoretical contributions to marxism in the United States in the global sixties.

 Current Research: